 This type of mortgage allows you to pay a fixed interest rate for a set period, such as 2 years or 5 years, at the start of your mortgage.
-This is good for budgeting because you know exactly what you’re paying each month and it also gives you peace of mind that your payments won’t suddenly increase if the Bank of England increases the interest rate.
+This is good for budgeting because you know exactly what you’re paying each month.
+It also gives you peace of mind that your payments won’t suddenly increase if the Bank of England increases the interest rate.

 What you need to be aware of, however, if that after this initial term, the interest rate will revert to your lender’s standard variable rate (SVR).
 This is usually higher than the interest rate you’ve just been paying.
-It’s a good idea to look for an alternative deal a few months before the fixed rate period is due to end to avoid having to pay the higher standard variable rate.
+It’s a good idea to look for an alternative deal a few months before the fixed-rate period is due to end.
+That way, you can avoid having to pay the higher standard variable rate.

 Fixed rate mortgages tend to have higher rates of interest than variable rate mortgages and you don’t benefit if the interest rates drop.
 You’re also likely to face early repayment charges if you choose to switch to a new mortgage deal.